craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 #### Tourniquet
 Small (3), 3 Action Cost (UNPACK > WRAP > APPLY)

 APPLY: You apply the tourniquet above a wound.
-The creature you applied the tourniquet to resolves 4
+The creature you applied the tourniquet to resolves 4 stacks of the 'Bleeding' [[Ailment]].

 #### Splint
 Small (1), 4 Action Cost (UNPACK > PREP > LOCATE > APPLY I > APPLY II)

+APPLY II: You finish applying the splint to a wound.
+The creature you applied the splint to resolves a stack of the 'Hobbled' [[Ailment]].

 #### Bottle of Painkiller
 Tiny (3), 2 Action Cost (UNPACK > INJEST or FEED)

 #### Vial of Poison
-Tiny (1), 2 Action Cost (UNPACK > FEED or APPLY)
+Tiny (1), 2 Action Cost (UNPACK > SPLASH or FORCE > FEED)

 ### Fuels
 #### Oil